-OR SALE, by the Subscriber, Double and Single Seated CARRIAGES, built in a neat and whetantial manner.
+FOR SALE, by the Subscriber, Double and Single Seated CARRIAGES, built in a neat and substantial manner.

-Also, one STAGE COACH, in course of building which will be completed by 15th June next.
+Also, one STAGE COACH, in course of building, which will be completed by 15th June next rhich will be completed by 15th June next.

-The APPRENTICE WANTED to the Cartiage making business.
+An APPRENTICE WANTED to the Carlage making business.

-Summerside, 23d April, 1856.
+Summerside, 23d April, 1855.